EdwardMG/nyao_snippet/readme.txt

 In insert mode
   < or > will result in 《 and 》respectively (nyaosnippets block
 delimiters)

+EXTRA

+To make the snippet apply only to certain filetypes, rename the snippet filename filetype + '_' + original name. eg: def.snippet -> javascript_def.snippet

 vim:autoindent noexpandtab tabstop=8 shiftwidth=8
 vim:se modifiable